lunchboxsushi/watermango/app/README.md

 # app
 WaterMango is a run-time service application that does not persist data (no database).
-It is primarly used water plants remotely based on specific criteria
+It is primarly used to water plants remotely based on specific criteria

+make sure to update host.etc and binding in IIS to use the correct endpoints.
+The main glue is fixing the devServer proxy for vlue-cli-service

+## pre-requisits
+(Node.js with NPM)[https://nodejs.org/en/download/]

 ## Project setup
 ```
-npm install
+in the current directory run `npm install` in the command line
 ```

 ### Compiles and hot-reloads for development
 ```
-npm run serve
+npm run serve with correct ports
 ```

 ### Compiles and minifies for production